All Episodes

 Now NATO's running a show, and the leadership of NATO has just been passed off to a Canadian.

-Okay, so under no fly zones, genocides happen.
+Okay, so under no-fly zones, genocides happen.

 The no-fly zone in Bosnia led to the genocide over there.

-No fly zone over Libya.
+No flies all over Libya.

 They don't have an air force.